 Harbes Family Farm—Mattituck, NY

 This place is equal parts farm and vineyard.
 Grown-ups will probably want to get right to sipping the vineyard's signature (award-winning) steel-fermented chardonnay; kids will want to head for the Barnyard Adventure, a farmhouse-style play zone featuring hay rides, pig races, a petting zoo and tractor trikes.
-There's also a Baby Animal Nursery Barn where kids can see some newborn farmyard critters.
 Kids will especially love the “Jumbo Jumpers”, large inflatable bouncing pillows, a sports zone with football and baseball tossing games, and a “Li'l Farmers Play Land” that’s geared for tiny tots.

 Open from mid-May through November.